 The best starting point is next to the very picturesque Plan de l’Eau, the tracks are all well marked out leading towards the lower villages along the valley ending in Châtelard.

-Once you have grasped the basics in Val Thorens head to the other parts of the 3 Valleys for more of a range of cross country tracks with a total of 90km of trails are available in Méribel, Courchevel and La Tania.
+Once you have grasped the basics in Val Thorens head to the other parts of the Three Valleys for more of a range of cross country tracks with a total of 90km of trails are available in Méribel, Courchevel and La Tania.

 Both classic and skating forms of the sport are accommodated, usually side by side.
 The pistes are maintained each night and walkers are requested not to use the marked cross country trails across the Three Valleys.

-Cross Country Skiing in Méribel
+Cross country skiing in Méribel

 Méribel has 33km of prepared cross country trails in its valley.
 Situated in two different areas of Méribel, one at the Lac de Tueda in Mottaret and the other around the Altiport area of Méribel.